DoD-Platform-One/Twistlock/docs/k3d.md

 ## k3d setup

+It is recommended to use the [k3d-dev.sh](https://repo1.dso.mil/big-bang/bigbang/-/raw/master/docs/reference/scripts/developer/k3d-dev.sh?ref_type=heads) script to deploy k3d to an aws instance, as it will automatically configure the required settings.

-Below is a k3d config that provides many of the necessary overrides for Twistlock, namely adding volume mounts of directories needed by Defenders.
-If you are deploying a k3d instance with the dev script this will be handled for you by default.
+If you are not using the `k3d-dev.sh` script, below is a k3d config that provides many of the necessary overrides for Twistlock, namely adding volume mounts of directories needed by Defenders.

 ```yaml
 apiVersion: k3d.io/v1alpha4